wikimedia/operations-debs-varnish4/doc/sphinx/include/vcl_var.rst

 	Writable from: vcl_backend_response, vcl_backend_error

-	Deliver the object to the client directly without fetching the whole object into varnish.
-If this request is pass'ed it will not be stored in memory.
+	Deliver the object to the client while fetching the whole object into varnish.
+For uncacheable objects, storage for parts of the body which have been sent to the client may get freed early, depending on the storage engine used.

 beresp.grace